stat545ubc-2025/Assignment-B1-CYNTHIA-LI/Assignment-B1-Cynthia.md

 ### Example 1: Applying the function to the flow_sample dataset

-Here we are using our function to group by year, and then obtain the mean and median flow values for each year
+Here we are using our function to group by month, and then obtain the mean and median flow values for each month.

 ``` r
 head(flow_sample)